Gaza fighting a reality show for rocket-weary Israelis

 LIMITED PROTECTION

-Israel's Iron Dome missile interception system has shot down most rockets aimed at populated areas minimising casualties.
+Israel's Iron Dome missile interception system has shot down most rockets aimed at populated areas minimizing casualties.

 But not all projectiles are shot down.
 Israel suffered its first fatality when a mortar killed a civilian not far from the Gaza border.
 More than half a dozen other Israelis have also been wounded in rocket attacks.